CHAPTER 87. INVESTIGATIONS AND INFORMAL PROCEEDINGS

 87.72.
 Matters involving related pending civil or criminal litigation.

 87.73.
-Resignations by attorneys under disciplinary investigation.
+Resignation by attorneys under disciplinary investigation.

-87.74.
-Discipline on consent.§ 87.71.
+§ 87.71.
 Refusal of complainant to proceed, compromise, etc.

 Enforcement Rule 210 provides that neither unwillingness or neglect of the complainant to sign a complaint or to prosecute a charge, nor settlement, compromise or restitution, shall, in itself, justify abatement of an investigation into the conduct of an attorney.